tstack/lnav/docs/source/sqlext.rst

 The following columns are builtin and are hidden, so they will *not* be included in a :code:`SELECT *`:

+  :log_opid: The OP ID as captured from the log message or as set by an
+    :code:`UPDATE`.
+Setting the OP ID allows operations to be visualized in the :ref:`timeline<timeline>` view.
   :log_time_msecs: The adjusted timestamp for the log message as the number of
     milliseconds from the epoch.
 This column can be more efficient to use for time-related operations, like :ref:`timeslice()<timeslice>`.